 The watched Garnier were installed in 1902, among other rebuildings like switchs lifts (elevators), hoists, signals.
 It was important that everything works with electic energy.

 Later in 1943 and for the first time, it was from Rossio Train Station that made the maiden voyage between Lisbon and Madrid (Spain), under the name of Lusitania Expresso.
 This rail link worked till 1995.

 Rossio Train Station big changes

-The long distance trains were transferred to Santa Apolónia Train Station, located at the west side of Lisbon and with connection to Porto, in the north of the country.
+The long distance trains were transferred to Santa Apolónia Train Station.
+Located at the west side of Lisbon and with connection to Porto, in the north of the country.

-In 1970, it was installed a new ticket sales machine system and 5 years later, the first attempt to monetize the railway property, through the creation of a small shopping center.
+In 1970, it was installed a new ticket sales machine system and 5 years later.
+The first attempt to monetize the railway property, through the creation of a small shopping center.

 Later, on the 90´s were planned as part of modernization the connection with Lisbon Subway and several other ideas.
 Nowdays, it is surrounded by explanades, hotel, hostel, still several shops among one famous international coffee shop network.

-Rossio Train station is beautiful to see on the first hours of the morning or by night, with a wonderful illumination.
 Perfect to visit while you are in downtown of the portuguese capital.